Blog

 Standard first, custom second

-Why it matters: the cheapest extension is the one you never wrote.
+The cheapest extension is the one you never wrote.
 Every requirement met by configuration instead of code is something you do not build, do not test, and do not carry through future updates.
-We scope new work against the standard feature set first, on purpose.

 The long-term cost picture

-Extensions cost a little more discipline up front — you design around events and published interfaces rather than editing whatever is convenient.
+Extensions cost a little more discipline up front, because you design around events and published interfaces rather than editing whatever is convenient.
 The payoff compounds:

-Why it matters: the real cost of a system is not what you pay to build it — it is what you pay to live with it for a decade.
-The upgrade-safe approach keeps that long tail small, which is exactly where most ERP budgets are quietly lost or saved.
+The real cost of a system is not what you pay to build it but what you pay to live with it for a decade.
+The upgrade-safe approach keeps that long tail small, and the long tail is where most ERP money goes.

-Carrying legacy modifications, or planning new customisations the right way?
-Tell us your story and we will show you how to build it upgrade-safe.
+Carrying legacy modifications, or planning new customisations?
+Tell us your story and we will show you how to build them upgrade-safe.